chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 ### User

 !!!
 Definition
 	A User works as an end-user in the CHILI GraFx environment(s) where you are assigned to.
+This is the default role, and cannot be removed.

 Assigned permissions